 Is lying on a beach and splashing around in the shallows too tame for you?
-Would you rather feel your heart thumping in your chest and the wind rushing past your face??
-Greece has the potential to thrill you.
+Would you rather feel your heart thumping in your chest and the wind rushing past your face?
+Well, prepare to discover a very different side to Greece.

 Even in the most isolated places, you’ll find locals willing to offer directions, treats and even hospitality in their homes.
-Discover the treasures of the Greek countryside along the forest roads in regions and mountains such as Agrafa, Evrytania, Parnonas, Taygetos, Parnassos, Crete, Olympus, Zagori and northern Pelion.
+Discover the treasures of the Greek countryside along the forest roads in regions and mountains such as Agrafa, Evrytania, Parnonas, Taygetos, Parnassos, Olympus, Zagori and northern Pelion.
 The landscape of so many islands (notable Crete) was made for adventure!

-Perhaps there are fewer dirt roads in Greece now than there was last century but even the present network retains the ability to amaze.
-The tracks that cut through mountain forests and bare rock lead to less well-known parts of Greece truly worth venturing into.
-They pass through traditional villages and over centuries-old stone bridges, jewels of folk architecture, by mediaeval castles and ruined forts, bringing you the seemingly endless joy of new discoveries with every twist and turn.
+The tracks that cut through mountain forests and bare rock lead to less well-known parts of Greece worth venturing into.
+They pass through traditional villages and over centuries-old stone bridges, jewels of folk architecture, by medieval castles and ruined forts, bringing you the seemingly endless joy of new discoveries with every twist and turn.

-Greek off-road routes are not as difficult as those of South America or Asia but both the landscapes and the feelings of achievement are just as intense and powerful.
-Another positive element is the people you’ll meet.
+The off-road routes are not as difficult as those of South America or Asia, but both the scenery and feelings of achievement are just as powerful.
+Another plus is the people you’ll meet.
 Even in the most secluded mountain villages, you’re bound to find open hearts and welcoming smiles, not to mention a cafe or taverna where you’ll be treated to authentic local cuisine.

 There are hundreds of off-road routes in Greece.
 Here are some of the most impressive and less well-known:

-Greece’s dirt tracks, a stiff challenge for driver, passenger and vehicle, offer singular experiences combining motorsports and incredible scenery.
-Greece may not have a long tradition of such sports but it does have spectacular scenery and dirt roads that test your nerve and resilience to the limit, whatever you might be driving.
+Greece may not have a long tradition in rally racing, but it does have spectacular scenery and dirt roads that test your nerve and resilience to the limit, whatever you might be driving.
 Imagine the level of difficulty when even the fans struggle to reach the locations from where they can view the action.
-It all goes to show what truly an on-the-edge, exhilarating pursuit we are dealing with here!
+It’s an on-the-edge, exhilarating pursuit we’re dealing with here!

 The World Rally Championship is over 50 years old and it attracts the best drivers and manufacturers from around the world.
 In early June, the mountains of southern Greece echo to the sound of engines revving and exhausts backfiring above the trilling of birds and the babble of freshwater brooks.
-The beefed-up cars begin their arduous trek from beneath the sacred rock of the Acropolis in what is widely considered to be the toughest rally in the championship, a distinction the organisers intend to maintain.
+The beefed-up cars begin their arduous trek from beneath the sacred rock of the Acropolis in what is widely considered to be the toughest rally in the championship.

 Apart from rally racing, Greece hosts some tarmac ascents (Ritsonas, Portarias etc) and some speed racing at the small circuits of Serres and Megara and at Tripoli Air Base.

-Are you an extreme sports fan?
-Then you know that absolute freedom is flying like a bird at 10,000m.
-Skydiving in Greece is all about the wild beauty of the Greek landscape rushing towards you at terminal velocity in the country’s special Drop Zones.
+Skydiving in Greece is all about the wild beauty of the landscape rushing towards you at terminal velocity.
+There are numerous special Drop Zones around the country.
 The Hellenic Airsports Federation – a member of the FAI (Federation Aeronautique Internationale), Europe Air Sports, the European Microlight Federation and of the European Gliding Union – recommends official skydiving schools approved by the Civil Aviation Authority.
 They are located in Megara, Thessaloniki, Lamia, Thiva and on Crete.

-If you’re a beginner there are seminars offered by certified Greek instructors with many years of experience.
-And if you’re used to jumping out of aeroplanes then you will be provided with the aircraft and equipment – the latest chutes, suit, goggles and helmet.
+If you’re a beginner, there are seminars offered by experienced and certified Greek instructors.
+And if you’re used to jumping out of planes, then you will be provided with the aircraft and equipment – the latest chutes, suit, goggles and helmet.
 The annual National Skydiving Championship is held every September.